-Declaration on the rights of indigenous peoples
+UN Declaration on the Rights of Indigenous Peoples

 The Declaration addresses both individual and collective rights; cultural rights and identity; rights to education, health, employment, language, and others.
 It outlaws discrimination against indigenous peoples and promotes their full and effective participation in all matters that concern them.
 It also ensures their right to remain distinct and to pursue their own priorities in economic, social and cultural development.
 The Declaration explicitly encourages harmonious and cooperative relations between States and indigenous peoples.

 More about the Declaration and the World Conference